 Prepare your pet for real life with you.
 Whether you are at home or away, your pet should be happy, comfortable and display manners.
 We help you to train your pet for the real world with practical, common sense training!
 We are training pets that live in our homes, may go to the farmers market, to sporting events, or perhaps the cottage or vacation get-aways.
 Pets should also be comfortable, not stressed or nervous and a pleasure to be around no matter where they are!

 Results and Pawformance classes encourage you to interact with your pet - not train at it!
 This program is based on relationships for pets that live with you.
-Our handling and training implement a gentle hands on, praise reward system with a quiet discipline after training and much practice and then, only if needed to the point your pet acknowledges.
+Our handling and training implement a gentle hands on, praise reward system with a quiet discipline after training and much practice only if needed to the point your pet acknowledges.
 Time outs in crates or special places are not recommended!
 Treats are given when appropriate.
 Non-grain regular diet food or treats are strongly recommended!
-Notetreats and clickers are not used for teaching the sit, down or come commands.
+Notetreats and clickers are not used for teaching these obedience exercises: sit, down, stay or come commands.
 Treats may be used for housebreaking, puppy leash training, conformation showing and just because!

 As learning is never erased, the early experiences and training you allow your pet to learn are important - choose wisely!!

 Please consider enrolling in Puppy Class (unless your entry level pet is too old), Obedience & Manners Levels One and Two for the best foundation for a companion dog.
 If you attend on a regular basis and follow instruction without training ahead of the program, these classes are designed to give you guidance and structured practice to help you develop a well trained, happy and comfortable companion.
 Attending a group class provides distractions that may help your pup learn manners and good behavior whether you are at home alone or with guests, or away.